 Bad Hair Days: An Anxiety Acceptance Metaphor

-Imagine your anxious feelings and your worry thoughts to be like the hairs on your head.
-Maybe some hairs are sticking up at a weird angle, or a few wayward strands have fallen across your forehead in a way that feels slightly off.
+Imagine your anxious feelings and thoughts to be like the hairs on your head.
+Imagine some hairs are sticking up at a weird angle, or a few wayward strands have fallen across your forehead in a way that feels slightly off.
 For most people, this might be a tiny thing.
 They might absentmindedly push their hair back into place with their fingers while going about their day.

 Now imagine you had absolutely no tolerance for even one hair being slightly out of place.
 This would mean that the moment you noticed any defiant strand, you would focus all your attention on fussing with your hair.
-You wouldn’t accept anything other than perfect, and when you noticed something other than that, you’d immediately stop what you were doing to make things right.
+You wouldn’t accept anything other than perfect, and when you noticed something other than that, you’d immediately stop what you were doing to try and make things right.

 Can you picture living like this?